 Why would anyone find that appealing?
 I can only think of a single reason… it could be a good choice if you are at the first stage of rebuilding if you have bad credit or just need a first card to start out your credit life with.
 If you want to start with 3-4 credit cards that are low or no cost, this could be one of them.
 But it will become quite costly if you ever carry a balance with an ExxonMobil card, so don’t even think about racking up more than you can afford to pay off at the end of the month.

 If you live in the Midwest, there’s a good chance Marathon stations are in your neck of the woods (there are over 5,000 of them).
 Out of all the gas credit cards for bad credit, this one has a couple of noteworthy benefits:

 - Rewards?
-Yep.
+Surprisingly. yes.
 As you’ve seen so far, that’s a rarity for entry-level gas station accounts.
 The Marathon card gives a 2 cent/gallon rebate.
-Of course with $4+ prices, that’s hardly worth a half-percent, but it is better than nothing.
+Of course in times of high gas prices, that would hardly equate to a half-percent, but it is better than nothing.

 - Ohio-based customer service.
 On the application they make note of the fact that customer service is in Ohio.
 It’s not often that cards for bad/fair credit offer U.S. call centers, so this is a pleasant surprise.

 You can learn more about the Marathon card here before applying.